MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/configure-docker-daemon.md

 Before you can use Docker, you'll need to install the container images.
 For more information, see [the quickstart guide for using images](../quick-start/quick-start-images.md).

-## Configure Docker with configuration file
+## Configure Docker with a configuration file

 The preferred method for configuring the Docker Engine on Windows is using a configuration file.
 The configuration file can be found at 'C:\ProgramData\Docker\config\daemon.json'.
 You can create this file if it doesn't already exist.